The Microsoft Store is the App Store Mac Developers Secretly Want

 Imagine building an app for a company that actually wants you to build apps.
 Apple makes their money on hardware.
 Microsoft’s strategy depends on services.
 They want their Store to deliver everything from music to apps.
 They need developers to build great software for their Store, and so they treat developers accordingly.

-Thanks to Microsoft’s “aggressive” Windows 10 upgrade program, more than 400 million devices have the Windows Store and can run UWP apps.
+Thanks to Microsoft’s “aggressive” Windows 10 upgrade program, more than 400 million devices have the Microsoft Store and can run UWP apps.
 But it’s not the size of Microsoft’s audience that matters — it’s what they’re doing with it.

 For starters: the developer dashboard offers built-in campaign, session, and crash analytics, all available via a decent web interface and a tidy RESTful API.
 And campaign tracking works for all campaigns, not just those that have an arbitrary number of conversions.
 You can even respond to reviews (and have been able to for ages!), both in the dashboard, and via API.
 Have a huge app?
-Integrate the Windows Store in to your CRM and your customer support agents won’t even have to ⌘-tab, I mean alt-tab.
+Integrate the Microsoft Store in to your CRM and your customer support agents won’t even have to ⌘-tab, I mean alt-tab.

 Basically, every time you log in to the Microsoft developer dashboard, you get an announcement about a new feature, and every time you log in to the Apple developer dashboard, you get this: